Probing dark energy and neutrino mass from upcoming lensing experiments of CMB and galaxies: Fisher matrix formalism

-For the CMB lensing data, photon shot noise given by Eq.~(\ref{noise}) is also the dominant noise contribution, but this time, we must further consider the errors associated with reconstruction technique.
-We adopt the optimal quadratic estimator proposed by Okamoto \& Hu (2003) \cite{OH03}, and the temperature, and $E$- and $B$-mode polarization data are used to estimate the power spectrum of deflection angle.
-The noise power spectrum $N_{\ell}^{dd}$ is then computed based on the expression (42) in Ref.~\cite{OH03}.
+For the CMB lensing, photon shot noise given by Eq.~(\ref{noise}) is also the dominant noise contribution, but this time, we must further consider the errors associated with reconstruction technique.
+We adopt the optimal quadratic estimator proposed by Ref.~\cite{OH03}, and the temperature, $E$- and $B$-mode polarization are used to estimate the deflection angle.
+The noise power spectrum $N_\l^{dd}$ is computed based on the expression (42) in Ref.~\cite{OH03}.

-\TABLE[t]{ { Assumed experimental specifications for the Planck and ACTPol.
-The quantity $\theta_\nu$ is the beam size, and $\sigma_{\nu}$ represents the sensitivity of each channel to the temperature $\sigma_{\nu,T}$ or polarizations $\sigma_{\nu,P}$, depending on the power spectrum of temperature ($X=\Theta$) or polarizations ($X=E$ or $B$).
-The quantity $\nu$ means a channel frequency. } }

 On the other hand, canonical setup for cosmic shear survey with HSC discussed here roughly match the survey plan proposed in Ref.~\cite{HSC}.
-We consider the deep imaging survey with area $2,000$ deg$^2$ and mean redshift $z_m=1$, assuming the redshift distribution of galaxies given by \beq n(z)=\frac{3 N_g}{2 z_0^3}\,z^2\, \exp\left[-\left(\frac{z}{z_0}\right)^{1.5}\right]. \eeq with the mean number density of galaxies, $N_g=35$ arcmin$^{-2}$.
+We consider the deep imaging survey with area $2,000$ deg$^2$ and mean redshift $z_m=1$, assuming the redshift distribution of galaxies given by \beq n(z) = \frac{3 N_g}{2 z_0^3}\,z^2\,\exp\left[-\left(\frac{z}{z_0}\right)^{1.5}\right] \,. \eeq with the mean number density of galaxies, $N_g=35$ arcmin$^{-2}$.
 Note that $z_0$ is related to the mean redshift through $z_0=0.69 z_m$.
 We divide the whole galaxy sample into the three redshift subsamples (i.e., $N=3$) for lensing tomography, and use the auto and cross power spectra between different redshift bins; $0<z<0.7$, $0.7<z<1.5$, and $1.5<z$.
 Note that for lensing tomography based on the photometric redshift technique, the uncertainty arising from the photometric redshift error is crucial for the cosmological analysis.
-To mimic this effect, we suppose that the photometric redshift estimates are distributed as a Gaussian with rms fluctuation $\sigma(z)$.
-Then the actual redshift distribution for $i$-th galaxy subsample becomes \cite{HS04} \beq n_i(z)=\frac{1}{2}\,n(z)\left[{\rm erfc} \left(\frac{z_i-z}{\sqrt{2}\sigma(z)}\right)-{\rm erfc} \left(\frac{z_{i+1}-z}{\sqrt{2}\sigma(z)}\right)\right], \eeq where ${\rm erfc}(x)$ is the complementary error function defined by \beq {\rm erfc}(x)\equiv \frac{2}{\sqrt{\pi}}\int_x^{\infty}dz\exp(-z^2). \eeq For simplicity, we adopt the scaling relation for the photo-z error: \beq \sigma(z) = 0.03\,(1+z). \eeq
+To mimic this effect, we suppose that the photometric redshift estimates are distributed as a Gaussian with RMS fluctuation $\sigma(z)$.
+Then the actual redshift distribution for $i$-th galaxy subsample becomes \cite{HS04} \beq n_i(z) = \frac{1}{2}\,n(z)\left[{\rm erfc}\left(\frac{z_i-z}{\sqrt{2}\sigma(z)}\right)-{\rm erfc} \left(\frac{z_{i+1}-z}{\sqrt{2}\sigma(z)}\right)\right] \,, \eeq where ${\rm erfc}(x)$ is the complementary error function defined by \beq {\rm erfc}(x)\equiv \frac{2}{\sqrt{\pi}}\int_x^{\infty}dz\exp(-z^2) \,. \eeq For simplicity, we adopt the scaling relation for the photo-z error: \beq \sigma(z) = 0.03\,(1+z) \,. \eeq